adhamera/Plant_App/README.md

 - Users can store notes about their plants
 - Users can record plant growth and condition
 - Users can view plant condition over time via a graph

-#### 3.0👽

-- Users can view directions to nearby plant shops on a map
+- Users can view directions to plant shops on a map
+- Hash passwords
+- Implement unit testing

+#### 3.0 (Future iterations) 👽
 - Twilio API to send plant watering reminders
 - User authentication features
 - Add Yelp API to map so users can view closest plant shops with zipcode and read plant shop reviews